Build your perfect Chatham County date night using these readers’ favorite recommendations

 5PM – Carolina Tiger Rescue

 Book a twilight tour at Carolina Tiger Rescue (and book early, because they sell out fast!)
-These evening tours are held during special times on Fridays and Saturdays from April through October, and are designed for visitors to learn about and visit the animal sanctuary’s big cats at a time of day when they are most active – maybe you’ll be lucky enough to hear them roar in chorus at dusk.
+These evening tours are held during special times on Fridays, Saturdays and Sundays from March through October, and are designed for visitors to learn about and visit the animal sanctuary’s big cats at a time of day when they are most active – maybe you’ll be lucky enough to hear them roar in chorus at dusk.

 7PM – Postal Fish Company

 Head to Postal Fish Company on Salisbury Street for delicious seafood served up inside a renovated mid-century modern post office.
-Chef Bill Hartley ensures the restaurant’s rotating menu of dishes featuring fish and shellfish are hand selected from the most trusted fishermen in the South Atlantic; each meal is served with fresh takes on classic Southern accompaniments like grits, okra and sweet corn.
+Chef Bill Hartley ensures the restaurant’s rotating menu of dishes featuring fish and shellfish are hand selected from the most trusted fishermen in the South Atlantic; each meal is served with a rotating menu of classic Southern sides like hushpuppies and grits.

 9PM – The City Tap

-Make your way over to The City Tap after dinner to listen to a live band on Fridays and Saturdays.
+Make your way over to The City Tap after dinner to listen to a live band on select weekends.
 Grab a beer and a table outside on the covered patio and unwind as the night breeze fills with music.
-On the off chance you’re still hungry, try the loaded nachos or Mediterranean pita for a late-night snack.
+On the off chance you’re still hungry, try the loaded nachos, spinach artichoke dip or Mediterranean pita for a late-night snack – but note that the menu changes regularly, so get ready to discover something new that will tempt your taste buds this time!

 An Elegant Evening